manasa123333/Student_Management_system/README.md

 ## Features

-- Book and Paper Recommendations: Users can input queries about books, papers, or topics, and this multi ai agent app can  provides relevant recommendations along with useful links.
-This multiple ai agent system is made using crewai
+- Book and Paper Recommendations: It allows users to ask questions about papers, books, or topics, and gives recommendations related to them, along with useful links.
+- Follow-up Question Handling: The application retains the context of prior interactions to formulate answers to follow-up questions based on the original query.
+- History tracking: Keeps a record of queries and responses that shall be maintained on an interface for reference.
+- search tool: search the internet about the query and this gives relevant tools
+- Deployment - front end using streamlit and deployed on hugging face

+## model
+- used llama 3.1 model by using Groq api which fastens the process

+## Problems faced
+-- got versions problem from September 14.
+So need to install specific versions given in requirements.txt